MA in Politics

 Applications should be submitted online via the Postgraduate Applications Centre: www.pac.ie/ucc

 +353 21 490 3755

-There will be a welcome and information session on modules on Wednesday 14th September at 1pm in Room 244, O'Rahilly Building, UCC (2nd floor Block B).
-Refreshments provided.
+There will be a welcome and information session on modules on Wednesday 13th September at 1pm in Room 2.44, O'Rahilly Building, UCC (2nd floor Block B).
+Refreshments will be provided.